linux-surface/surface-dtx-daemon/README.md

 ![CI](https://github.com/linux-surface/surface-dtx-daemon/workflows/CI/badge.svg)

 Linux User-Space Detachment System (DTX) Daemon for the Surface ACPI Driver (and Surface Books).
-Currently only the Surface Book 2 is supported, due to lack of driver-support on the Surface Book 1.
+Currently only the Surface Book 2 and 3 are supported, due to lack of driver-support on the Surface Book 1.
 This may change in the future.

 ## About this Package